Feira de Santana: Historic structures

-Economy & Transport
+Economy and transport

 The city is served by Gov. João Durval Carneiro Airport.
 With a major junction of Northeastern Brazil's highways nearby, Feira de Santana functions as a crossroads for the traffic coming from the South and West-Central portions of Brazil bound for Salvador and other important cities of the northeast.
 Feira de Santana, thanks in part to its longstanding importance as a crossroads and its proximity to Salvador, is now an important and diverse commercial and industrial center.

 Education

 The Universidade Estadual de Feira de Santana is located in the city.

 Sport

 There is a motorsport rallying club Trail Clube Bahia and have significant input into the Rally Bahia race.

 The city's main stadium is the Estádio Alberto Oliveira one of the main stadiums in the state of Bahia.
 The city's second stadium is Estádio Jodilton Souza.

 There are four football clubs: Bahia de Feira, Feirense EC, Fluminense de Feira and Associação Desportiva Comunitária Astro.